unsafe9/alfred-gitopen/README.md

 ## Installation

-Download the latest version from the Releases page. <!-- TODO: Add a real link -->
+Download the latest version from the Releases page.
-Double-click the downloaded `.alfredworkflow` file to install it in Alfred.
+Open the downloaded `.alfredworkflow` file to install it in Alfred.

 ## Configuration